NicholasLam1/cse15l-lab-reports/lab-report-1-week-0.md

 >  cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI

 This line was able to run multiple commands at once as a semicolon separated each command.
-In addition, hitting the up-arrow on the keyboard shows previous command run which makes it faster to repeat earlier commands.
+In addition, hitting the up-arrow on the keyboard shows previous command run which makes it faster to repeat earlier commands without having to retype them.